Showcase your best research and experiential learning projects, hone your presentation skills and win cash prizes.

 "Performing research with a faculty mentor on an important issue has given me a great deal of knowledge on the challenges of conducting business worldwide.
 The DEAL Expo brought that experience full circle and helped me recognize the skills I gained from it.” — Matthew Ricotta, BS '16, a past winner for Best Research Poster

-Judges award cash prizes—usually from $500 to $1,000—for Best Research Poster and Best Experiential Learning Poster.
+Judges award cash prizes — usually from $500 to $1,000 — for Best Research Poster, Best Experiential Learning Poster and Best Social Innovation.
 Competition attendees also vote for their favorite presentation to win the Open House Choice award and an additional cash prize.
 Top finishers routinely earn the opportunity to showcase their work at the university-wide Celebration of Academic Excellence.